 2020

-The Massachusetts Healthcare Safety and Quality Consortium publishes the Roadmap to Healthcare Safety, a strategic plan that sets forth a vision to propel investment, action and transformative change on safety across the Commonwealth’s health care continuum.
+The Massachusetts Health Care Safety and Quality Consortium develops the initial Roadmap to Health Care Safety.
+Four task forces begin work on proposed goals and strategies to drive investment, action and transformative change on safety across the Commonwealth’s health care continuum.